Ingatestone Hall: Architecture

 In the late 18th century Robert Petre, 9th Baron Petre moved back to the other family property, Thorndon Hall, which was being rebuilt in the Palladian style by the architect James Paine.
 At around this time, Ingatestone Hall underwent significant alterations and was converted into smaller rented apartments.
 The west wing, which contained the Great Hall, was demolished, opening the enclosed courtyard out into the U-shaped building that is seen today, and the north wing was extended and the outer court buildings were rebuilt, including an entrance arch topped with a one-handed clock.
 This clock turret, engraved with the motto "Sans dieu rien" ("without God, nothing") is thought to have been the work of Paine.

 The Long Gallery in the east range of the house was the main area of the house.
 It adjoins the remains of the former family chapel, which was pulled down and rebuilt in 1860.
 The two priest holes within the building, used during the 16th and 17th centuries to conceal Catholic clergy, are located in the east wing in a void under the turret, and in the south wing behind a chimney stack in the old study.

 In the 20th century, when Lady Rasch, widow of the 16th Baron Petre, moved the family back to Ingatestone Hall, she began a major project to restore Ingatestone Hall to its original Tudor appearance.
 The works, overseen by the architect, W.T.
 Wood, included replacing alterations to the building with reproductions of Tudor period features, notably the re-instatement of mullioned windows on the west side of the building on the ground floor.
 The initial phase of project was completed in 1922.

 In literature and film

-Mary Elizabeth Braddon's 1862 novel Lady Audley's Secret is set at Ingatestone Hall and was inspired by a stay there.
+Mary Elizabeth Braddon's 1862 novel Lady Audley's Secret is partly set at Audley Court, which is based on Ingatestone Hall, inspired by a stay there.